 ~Specifications from the Vestry record,

 Several of the early students and faculty members of the Virginia Theological Seminary in Alexandria, established in 1823, traveled to The Falls Church to conduct services.

 Services were again disrupted during the Civil War when the church was used by Union troops as a hospital and later as a stable.
 Use of the site for active congregational worship did not begin again until 1873.

 The interior was renovated or repaired four times since 1800.
 It was repaired by Henry Fairfax in 1838–39, again after the Civil War, and was significantly remodeled in 1908.
 The most extensive renovations were completed in 1959.
 At that time, the galleries — which had been anticipated in Wren’s design, but were omitted from the original construction — were finally installed, and a new chancel was added.
 The structure of the church, except for repairs of war damage and the chancel addition, is the original 1769 construction.
-Learn more about the interior of the Historic Church after the 1959 renovation.

 The United States Army repaired and paid for damages caused by Union forces during the Civil War.
 Some of these repairs are evident in the brickwork below the windows and in the lower part of the brick doorway at the west end of the church.
 (You’ll notice the brick in these locations looks slightly different from the rest of the building.)